sinch/nuget-serversdk/README.md

 - If the ACE is an event triggered for a server-initiated call, the ACE response can be a Hangup, a ConnectConf or a Park

 ##Indications [*Experimental*]
-"connectMxp" and "connectPstn" supports different indications standards (the way progress/busy/congestions) sounds.
+"connectMxp", "ConnectSipDestination"/"ConnectRegisteredSipPeer" and "connectPstn" supports different indications standards (the way progress/busy/congestions) sounds.
 The following standards are supported: at, au, be, br, ch, cl, cn, cz, de, dk, ee, es, fi, fr, gr, hu, it, lt, mx, ml, no, nz, pl, pt, ru, se, sg, uk, us, us-old, tw, ve and za

 ## Defining menu structures
 You define menus by calling BeginMenuDefinition on an IIceSvamletBuilder or IAceSvamletBuilder: